We get asked this a lot. What is the best way to pay for solar?

-Cash – Cash is of course the least costly way to purchase when available to you.
-This is obviously not an option for many of us, but if possible whenever you save an interest rate it decreases your payback time and increases your instant savings.
+Cash – Cash is, of course, the least costly way to purchase when available to you.
+This is obviously not an option for many of us but whenever you save an interest rate it decreases your payback time and increases your instant savings.

 Very few investments have as good of an ROI as home solar, so some customers have benefited from moving a lesser producing investment to solar.

 Home improvement loan or HELOC’s – Solar improves the value of your home tremendously as much as 65% of the value of your solar system and by law will not increase your property tax.
 Most customers seeking financing find that re-financing or a home improvement line of credit will be the lowest interest rate option for almost any homeowner.